NativeScript/docs-v7/ApiReference/ui/enums/NavigationBarVisibility/README.md

 ##### Variables
  - **auto** - _String_.
-  NavigationBar will be visible if there if frame backstack canGoBack is true or Page have optionsMenu with menuItems.
+  NavigationBar will be visible if there if frame backstack canGoBack is true or if the page Action Bar is not empty.
  - **never** - _String_.
   NavigationBar will be hidden.
  - **always** - _String_.